coder/docs/setup/kubernetes/aws.md

 EKS cluster "YOUR_CLUSTER_NAME" in "YOUR_REGION" region is ready
 ```

+This process may take ~15-30 minutes to complete.

 ## Step 2: Adjust the K8 Storage Class

 Once you've created the cluster, adjust the default Kubernetes storage class to